kean/articles/2021-11-22-api-client.markdown

 By default, [swagger-codegen](https://github.com/swagger-api/swagger-codegen) generates not just the `Codable` entities but also attempts to generate an entire API client.
 Unfortunately, it leaves much to be desired.
 I suggest only using it for generating entities.

-> If you don’t have an OpenAPI spec, you can turn a sample JSON into a Codable struct using [quicktype.io](https://quicktype.io/) and tweak it manually to make sure it complete it.
+> If you don’t have an OpenAPI spec, you can turn a sample JSON into a Codable struct using [quicktype.io](https://quicktype.io/) and tweak it.
 {:.info}

 ### Logging